What are Academic Reps?

 Academic Reps are students who have been elected by fellow students on their course or in their department to feedback the views of those they represent to their Department, the University and Students’ Union.

-They work with their Faculty Rep and Academic Affairs Officer in representing students by attending Staff Student Consultative Committees to raise and respond to student feedback.
+They work with their Institute Rep and Academic Affairs Officer in representing students by attending Staff Student Consultative Committees to raise and respond to student feedback.

 Who is my Academic Rep?

-There are a number ways to find out who your Academic rep is, we initially recommend checking our 'Find my Rep' page, or on Blackboard, where we are aware many departments already post details or reps.
-We are also this year working hard with IS to ensure details of reps specific to each student are visible.
+There are a number ways to find out who your Academic rep is, we initially recommend checking Blackboard, where we are aware many departments already post details or reps, we are also this year working hard with IS to ensure details of rep’s specific to each student are visible.

 Please be aware it can take 4-6 weeks for details to be received and uploaded although we continue to work to increase the speed and consistency of this across departments.